Cathal Brugha: Legacy and commemoration

 Cathal Brugha Street and Cathal Brugha Barracks in Dublin and Cathal Brugha Street in Waterford are named after him.
 As of 2016, he is survived by his grandson Cathal MacSwiney Brugha and his great-grandson, Air Corps lieutenant Gearóid Ó Briain.

 His wife, Caitlín Brugha, survived him, along with their five daughters and his son, Ruairí Brugha.
 Caitlín was elected as a Sinn Féin TD for Waterford; Ruairí would follow in his father's and mother's footsteps and become a Fianna Fáil TD in Dublin from 1973 to 1977.

-Brugha is mentioned by name in "The Foggy Dew".
+Brugha is mentioned by name in "The Foggy Dew" with the lyrics: